MKTCLounge/MKTCLounge.github.io/index.md

 D. Players are not allowed to type "/c" while already participating in a mogi.
 Players who violate this rule will receive -50 MMR strike.

-E. After 8 races have passed in the current mogi, users not currently playing are allowed to start a new mogi.
+E. After 8 races have passed in the current mogi, users not currently playing are allowed to start and join a new mogi.

 F. Once lineups are gained, MogiBot voting will be used to decide on the format.
 The first eight players who originally said can are allowed to vote.
 Anyone who is not apart of the original 8 in the line-up is not permitted to vote.